-The purpose of this document is to provide information necessary to appropriately use the data file on Individuals with Disabilities Education Act (IDEA) Part B Maintenance of Effort (MOE) Reduction and Coordinated Early Intervening Services (CEIS) from the Office of Special Education Programs (OSEP).
-The accompanying data file provides the following information for every LEA or educational service agency (ESA) that receives a subgrant under IDEA Section 611 or 619:
+The purpose of this document is to provide information necessary to appropriately use the data file on Individuals with Disabilities Education Act (IDEA) Part B Maintenance of Effort (MOE) Reduction and Coordinated Early Intervening Services (CEIS) from the Office of Special Education Programs (OSEP) at the U.S. Department of Education.
+The accompanying data file provides the following information for every local educational agency (LEA) or educational service agency (ESA) that receives a sub grant under IDEA Section 611 or 619:

-- LEA/ESA Allocations which includes the IDEA 611 and 619 allocation amounts for each LEA/ESA in the State for the reference Federal fiscal year (FFY) and the previous FFY. - Maintenance of Effort (MOE) Reduction which includes the determination under the 34 CFR § 300.600(a)(2) for each LEA/ESA and how much the LEA/ESA reduced local and/or State funds taken under Section 613(a)(2)(C) for the reference school year. - Provision of Coordinated Early Intervening Services (CEIS) which includes whether each LEA/ESA was required to reserve funds for CEIS due to significant disproportionality during the reference school year and whether each LEA/SEA voluntarily reserved for funds for CEIS; for each LEA/ESA that reserved funds for CEIS (required or voluntary), the dollar amount that was reserved during the reference school year; additionally, for each LEA/ESA that reserved funds for required CEIS due to significant disproportionality, the reason for which the LEA/ESA was identified for significant disproportionality. - Number of Children Receiving CEIS which includes the number of children who received CEIS during the reference school year and the number of children who received CEIS at any time during the reference school year and the two preceding school years and received special education and related services during the reference school year.
+- LEA/ESA Allocations which includes the IDEA 611 and 619 allocation amounts for each LEA/ESA in the State for the reference Federal fiscal year (FFY) and the previous FFY. - MOE Reduction which includes the determination under the 34 CFR § 300.600(a)(2) for each LEA/ESA and how much the LEA/ESA reduced local and/or State funds taken under Section 613(a)(2)(C) for the reference school year. - Provision of CEIS which includes whether each LEA/ESA was required to reserve funds for CEIS due to significant disproportionality during the reference school year and whether each LEA/ESA voluntarily reserved funds for CEIS; for each LEA/ESA that reserved funds for CEIS (required or voluntary), the dollar amount that was reserved during the reference school year; additionally, for each LEA/ESA that reserved funds for required CEIS due to significant disproportionality, the reason for which the LEA/ESA was identified for significant disproportionality. - Number of Children Receiving CEIS which includes the number of children who received CEIS during the reference school year and the number of children who received CEIS at any time during the reference school year and the two preceding school years and received special education and related services during the reference school year.